TogaLink/TogaLink-Website/README.md

 # [TogaLink](https://togalink.org/)

-*The landing site for TogaLink, an app to link seniors in need to volunteers, in response to COVID-19.
+*The landing site for TogaLink, a web app that links users in need of help to local volunteers.
+A community-powered response to the COVID-19 pandemic.
 In use by the San Mateo, Santa Cruz, and Santa Clara Counties.*

 Usage